bradleyboswell/ComputerGraphicsProjects/README.md

 A collection of projects exploring Java2D, Java3D, and OpenGL

 ## Project 1
+  A simple GUI application using java AWT and SWING to move a graphical object around the screen and change its color.
+Control the shapes location via mouse click, or arrow keys.
+Change its color via the radio buttons on the right hand side of the window.

 ## Project 2
+  An exploration of constructive geometry (via yin-yang graphic) and the capabilities of the Path2D object in java (via spirograph graphic)

 ## Project 3
+  An interactive GUI for using Java's AffineTransform in order to manipulate the transformations of a graphic object.

 ## Project 4
   A Java program with a text field, a button, and a text area.